jyotiska0099/fake_news_detector_twitter/README.md

 # Requirements

-	Install the following python libraries
+	Install the following python libraries using pip or conda
 		1. tensorflow
 		2. tensorflow_hub
 		3. pandas